alexanderKaramushko/typesafe-form-data/README.md

-## The wrapper around FormData to brind typesafety based on Fluent interface (method chaining).
+## The wrapper around FormData to bring typesafety based on Fluent interface (method chaining).

 ### Problem